Get to know Stephanie Roble

 What event is up next for you?

-We are now starting our winter training block, which will run October thru mid-January.
+We are now starting our winter training block, which will run October through mid-January.
 It is exciting to get back into this mode so we can continue to climb the learning curve.
 Our next major event is the Sailing World Cup Miami in January on our home turf!!